"No matter how good you get, you can always get better."

-React is well known for the ease that it provides for constructing fast and responsive UI.
-As the application grows, the application may become slow if you don’t optimize it properly.
-In this post, we'll talk about them and find out how to deal with the performance issues of Reactjs apps.
+There is always room for improvement.
+React is well known for the ease that it provides for constructing fast and responsive UIs, yet as the application grows, it may become slow if you don’t optimize it properly.
+Whether you’re managing your project in-house or outsourcing React development services, these optimization strategies can significantly enhance performance.

 To optimize your React application and prevent unnecessary re-renders in child components when state updates in a parent component, you can follow a few strategies.
 React provides several mechanisms for optimizing re-renders, and here are some common approaches: